torrentkino/torrentkino/README.md

 ## FILES

   * **/etc/nsswitch.conf**:
-	masala gets attached to the *hosts* line.
-The masala daemon then gets used to lookup a hostname if the requested hostname ends on *.p2p*.
+	masala gets attached to the *hosts* line. masala is only used for lookup requests with *.p2p* as the TLD.

 ## OPTIONS